-Display rules are where the WP Popups plugin really excels.
+Display rules are where WP Popups knocks it out of the park.

-- If someone visits from Google Search AND is using a mobile phone, then don’t display the popup.
+If someone comes from Google Search AND is using a mobile device, then don’t trigger the popup.

-In total, the free version of WP Popups gives you 26 different display rules.
+The free version of WP Popups offers over ten different display rules.
 You can target:

-- Specific content – post types, page types, categories, tags, custom taxonomies, specific posts, etc.
+- Content – page types, custom taxonomies, specific posts, etc.

 - User roles

-- User logged in status – that is, whether or not a person is logged in to your WordPress site
+- Log in status – whether or not a user is logged in to your WordPress site

-You can mix-and-match all of these conditions using both AND and OR rules:
+You can mix-and-match these rules using both AND and OR conditions:

-To finish things out, you can go to the Settings to configure two important details:
+To finish things off, head over to the Settings tab and configure the following details: